Rain Helps Wash Away Fears Of Another Devastating Wildfire For Santa Rosa Couple

 For Manisha and Susheel Deshmukh, the rain alleviated some of the fears they face every October and November.

-“This is very stressful every year,” says Susheel.READ MORE: Speed-Loving Los Gatos Teen Competing In Formula 4 US Championship In Texas
+“This is very stressful every year,” says Susheel.READ MORE: SF Fire Crews Battle 2-Alarm House Fire In Nob Hill

 They were evacuated in the Glass Fire last year, and believed they would be coming back to an empty lot.